BeeGFS Hive Index

 Limitations and Known Issues

 • Index is updated using modification events captured on metadata nodes by event-listener service.
 These events are sent over the network from metadata nodes to the bee-update service.
-Due to potential network disconnects, the bee-update process might miss some filesystem modification events which can cause the index to go out of sync.
+Due to potential network disconnects, the bee-update process might miss some file system modification events which can cause the index to go out of sync.

 • The modification events from event listener provide the file/directory path and operation type but do not provide information about changed metadata.
-For example, for a truncate modification event, the new file size. bee-update needs to get the modified metadata again from the filesystem, i.e. via a stat() operation, to update the index.
+For example, for a truncate modification event, the new file size. bee-update needs to get the modified metadata again from the file system, i.e. via a stat() operation, to update the index.

 Potential Future Enhancements

 • Modification events generated by a metadata node could also include the modified metadata e.g. file size, timestamps, etc. other than path name.
-With this metadata information, bee-update wouldn’t have to send a request to the filesystem to update the index.
+With this metadata information, bee-update wouldn’t have to send a request to the file system to update the index.

 • Event listener could buffer modification events when it is not able to send them to bee-update immediately.
 This would solve the issues of potential loss of events in case of high load on the metas or network disconnects.